Probate Q&A Series

 What happens if the deceased did not leave a will in North Carolina?

 If someone dies without a will in North Carolina, they are considered to have died “intestate.”
 The North Carolina Intestate Succession Act governs how the deceased’s assets will be distributed.
-According to Chapter 29 of the North Carolina General Statutes, the assets are distributed to the closest relatives, starting with the spouse and children.
-If there are no living children or spouse, the estate will pass to other family members, such as parents or siblings.
+According to Chapter 29 of the North Carolina General Statutes, the assets are distributed to the heirs as provided by statute, which may include the spouse, descendants, parents, or other relatives depending on who survives the decedent.

 • If the deceased has a surviving spouse and children, the spouse typically receives a portion of the estate, with the remainder shared among the children.